ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on JS fundamentals in TOP

 **Thoughts:** Learned about declaring variables, delcarations to avoid, numbers and arithmatic, precedence in operators, unary and binary, pre-fixing and post-fixing.
 As well as a few other minor things.

+### Day 18: July 2, 2021

+**Today's Progress**: Learned more JS fundamentals, such as syntax, common datatypes, boolean and condition stuff

+**Thoughts:** Nothing too crazy, just absorbing the new syntax